Southern California Summer

 All this means that you CAN have the convenience of mobile scanning and photography and the security of a digital archive.
 In fact, mobile devices can help you easily build your own family history digital archive.

 When capturing images on your camera, scanner, or mobile phone, always use the highest quality and move the images to your computer hard drive for file renaming before backing up files to the Cloud and/or an external hard drive.

 The FlipPal Mobile Scanner is the original fully-portable scanner that features a unique, gentle flat-bed operation for digitizing fragile family photos, documents and heirlooms.
 It’s really two scanners in one: a traditional glass flat-bed scanner with flip-down cover and a unique see-thru scanner for digitizing oversize and awkward items.

 The see-thru feature is especially helpful for capturing images from photo albums and bound books.
 Remove the scanner cover, flip the scanner, and position the device to scan your item.
 The included Easy Stitch software will also “stitch” together multiple images of oversize items to create one file.

 The FlipPal Mobile Scanner is a fun, portable, easy-to-use device.
 Understand the difference between JPG and TIFF and use the C-A-N method to safely add scanned family photos to your family history digital archive.

-This post was first published August 6, 2013 and updated June 2017 to reflect new product information.
+This post was first published August 6, 2013 and updated in 2017 to reflect new product information.